 Hotel Aleph near via Veneto.
 There is a gorgeous rooftop bar, complete with pool and comfy, chic furniture.

 Details: Via di S. Basilio, 15.
 Tel: 06 422 9001

 Radisson Blu Zest Bar near Termini station.
 There is a stunning rooftop pool and two places to eat on the 7th (top) floor, but only one of the restaurants serves drinks (Zest Bar), and it's not overlooking the pool.

 Details: Via Filippo Turati, 171.
 Tel: 06 444841

 Palazzo Naiadi, formerly known as the Hotel Exedra, in Piazza della Repubblica.
 They have a gorgeous rooftop bar, and some tables inside that overlook the pool.
 You will see some rooftops and part of Piazza Exedra when you have a drink there.

 Details: Piazza della Repubblica, 47.
 Tel: 06 489381.
 Open daily 6pm - midnight.

-There are also some rooftop bars in Rome that you cannot visit unless you are a guest of the hotel, or are planning an event there.
+There are some rooftop bars in Rome that you can only visit if you are a guest of the hotel, or are planning an event there.

 Return to the top of Rome Rooftop Bars.Romewise › Things to Do in Rome › Rome Rooftop Bars